drshika/men-in-ece-cs/README.md

 > "Goal: be desirable enough that I can get a girl in legal trouble and still have her be attracted to me"

+> you're not even that good at leetcode, how do you already have an offer for aug 2023 in july!